Finastra/finastra-design-system/libs/web-components/README.md

 npm run wc:build
 ```

-Before running Storybook, be sure to build it using the following command:
+Before running Storybook, be sure to build it using the following command

 ```
 npm run wc:build:storybook
 ```

-> Note that you need to build the storybook only the first time you clone the repository or if you have modified a file inside the .storybook folder.
+> Note that you need to build the storybook only the first time you clone the repository or if you have modified any file inside the .storybook folder.

 ### Running Tests (WIP ⚠️)